theandrew168/pg2s3/README.md

 Simple PostgreSQL backups to S3-compatible storage

 ## Overview
-This project strives to be simple and reliable backup solution for [PostgreSQL](https://www.postgresql.org/) databases.
+This project strives to be a simple and reliable backup solution for [PostgreSQL](https://www.postgresql.org/) databases.
 In general, pg2s3 dumps a given database and uploads it to an S3-compatible storage bucket.
 However, there is a bit more nuance involved in bookkeeping, restoration, and pruning.